How do I configure an idle timeout in IG (All versions)?

 - JwtSession - if you use this object to store sessions, you can specify how long they are valid for.
 This is not strictly an idle timeout, but may be sufficient for your needs.

-- HTTP session - if you require true idle timeout functionality, then you must specify session timeout settings in the web application container.
+- HTTP session - allows you to specify session timeout settings in the web application container.

-- In IG 5 and later, there is a persistentCookie property - this must be set to true to create persistent cookies and then you should set sessionTimeout to the period of time for which the JWT session is valid.
+- Set sessionTimeout to the period of time for which the JWT session is valid.
 Once this time period is exceeded, the cookie will expire.

-See Configuration Reference › JwtSession for further information including valid duration settings for the sessionTimeout property.
+See JwtSession for further information including valid duration settings for the sessionTimeout property.

 The required global configuration file varies according to which container you use: